Everything, One Page

 Panel Upgrades.

-A 200A commercial panel upgrade typically runs $2,500–$8,500 installed.
-400A services and 3-phase 208/480 switchgear replacements run $6,000–$18,000, with larger switchgear builds pushing past $25,000.
-Final pricing depends on meter location, whether the service entrance needs relocation, feeder length, and how much of the CenterPoint work is ours versus theirs.
-Every number is a fixed-fee quote after a free site walk — no ballpark over the phone, no surprise changes mid-job.
+The scope is driven by the service size and gear — a 200A single-phase swap is a different job than a 400A or 3-phase 208/480 switchgear replacement.
+Meter location, whether the service entrance needs relocation, feeder length, and how much of the CenterPoint cut-over is ours versus theirs move the number from there.
+Every job is a fixed-fee quote after a free site walk — no ballpark over the phone, no surprise changes mid-job.

 How long does a commercial panel upgrade take?+